 - Fruity Jelly and Fruit Roll up: Spread 1-2 Tablespoons of jelly all across a tortilla, add banana slices, apple slices, blueberries, or strawberries, roll up and eat.

-Tweens can easily make these meals and feel confident in doing so because they are so easy.
-These ideas are quick to make which is nice for the tween who gets hungry quickly and needs quick healthy options so they don’t fall into a bag of chips out of convenience.
-My boys can eat a bag of chips very quickly, so healthy, easy, quick options are needed in my house.
+Get the kids in the kitchen!
+Tweens can easily make these meals and feel confident in doing so because they are so easy to prepare.
+These ideas are quick to make which is nice for the tween who gets hungry quickly and needs quick healthy options so they don’t fall into a bag of chips or pretzels out of convenience.
+My boys can eat a bag of chips very quickly, so healthy, easy, quick options are needed in my house of three boys!

 Print this out and tweens will have an easy-go-to list for quick reference for meals when home alone for lunch.